How to check if windows server is under DDOS attack

 netstat -ano > netstat.txt

-4. Check Connections on Port 80
+4. To check Connections on Port 80:

 netstat -ano | find /i /c “:80”

-2. To display the connections, use:
+2. Display the connections, using:

 netstat -ano | find /i “80”

-3. Identify and Block IPs with High Connections
+3. Identify and Block IPs with High Connections:

 2. Once identified, you can block the IP address using the IP security policy.